Estimated reading time: 5 minutes

 This is where you pay off the creditor with the smallest amount owed first while making regular payments to the rest of your lenders.

-Once you pay off the first debt, you move on to the next one and continue this process until you pay off all of your bills.
+Once you pay off the first debt, you move on to the next one and continue this process until you pay off all your bills.

-This is an excellent way to build momentum and help you gain the confidence needed to get out of debt.
+This is an excellent way to build momentum and help you gain the confidence to get out of debt.

 Negotiate Debt With Your Creditors